-Mr. Grogan joined the Boston Foundation from Harvard University, where he served as Vice President for Government, Community, and Public Affairs and as a Senior Lecturer at the Harvard Business School.
-Mr. Grogan spearheaded unprecedented University commitments to the community, including $21 million for affordable housing and $5 million for the Harvard After-School Initiative.
-He successfully transformed the University’s previously poor relationship with the City of Boston, which paved the way for Harvard to double its property holdings in the Allston neighborhood.
-While at Harvard, Mr. Grogan founded “CEOs for Cities” a civic innovation lab and network of urban leaders and change agents from diverse sectors.
-CEOs for Cities holds semi-annual conferences and publishes cutting edge research on the nature of successful urban economies.
+Prior to his work with the Boston Foundation, Mr. Grogan served as Vice President for Government, Community and Public Affairs at Harvard University and as a Senior Lecturer at Harvard Business School.
+During his time at Harvard, he spearheaded efforts that led the university to make unprecedented investments in the community, including $21 million for affordable housing and $5 million for the Harvard After-School Initiative.
+He also transformed the University’s previously poor relationship with the City of Boston, paving the way for Harvard to double its property holdings in the Allston neighborhood.

-From 1986 through 1998, he was President and CEO of the nonprofit Local Initiatives Support Corporation (LISC), the nation’s largest community development intermediary.
-During his term as President, LISC raised and invested more than $3 billion of private capital in inner-city revitalization efforts across America.
+From 1986 through 1998, Mr. Grogan was President and CEO of the nonprofit organization Local Initiatives Support Corporation (LISC), the nation’s largest community development intermediary.
+During his tenure, LISC raised and invested more than $3 billion in private capital to inner-city revitalization efforts across America.
 LISC also made vital contributions to a string of national policy successes, including the creation of the Low Income Housing Tax Credit, the establishment of the HOME program, the strengthening of the Community Reinvestment Act and the creation of the New Markets Tax Credit.
-Noted author and Dean Emeritus of the Columbia School of Journalism, Nicholas Lemann, has written that “Paul Grogan is one of the heroes of the community development movement.”
+Nicholas Lemann, noted author and Dean Emeritus of the Columbia School of Journalism, has written: “Paul Grogan is one of the heroes of the community development movement.”

-Mr. Grogan’s passion for cities began in Boston where he served Mayors Kevin H. White and Raymond L. Flynn in a variety of staff and line positions.
-He headed Boston’s neighborhood revitalization efforts in the early 1980s, where he helped pioneer a series of public/private ventures that have been widely emulated by other cities.
-These included the Boston Housing Partnership and the Boston Compact, a partnership between the city’s corporate community and public school system.
+Mr. Grogan’s passion for cities is rooted in his experiences in Boston where he served Mayors Kevin H. White and Raymond L. Flynn in a variety of positions.
+He headed Boston’s neighborhood revitalization efforts in the early 1980s, helping to pioneer a series of public/private ventures that have been widely replicated by other cities.
+These included the Boston Housing Partnership and the Boston Compact, a groundbreaking partnership between the city’s corporate community and the city’s public school system.

 In 2000, Mr. Grogan, and writer and nonprofit consultant Tony Proscio, co-authored the book Comeback Cities, which syndicated columnist Ron Brownstein wrote is “arguably the most important and insightful book on the American city in a generation.”